History Files

 Celts of Cymru

-The British kingdom based on the Celtic tribal territory of the Demetae, and its subsequent Roman civitatus designation, was apparently created in circa 382 by one of the many sons of Magnus Maximus.
-It certainly bore the Romanised form of its name throughout the fourth and fifth centuries.
-Its early centre was at Castell Dwyan.
-Its first king, Antonius, was charged with protecting the southern half of Wales in much the same way as Cunedda was given Gwynedd as king of North Wales.
-Some of the territory he controlled was passed to younger sons, but which territory is not clear.
+Demetia's first 'king', Antonius, was charged with protecting the southern half of early Wales in much the same way as Cunedda was set up in Venedotia.
+Some of the territory he is claimed to have controlled was passed to younger sons, but which territory is not clear.
 The core of his holdings, however, was Demetia.

 382 - ?